My home page

 Despite this, scientific publishing is not organised scientifically at all; instead it relies on the antic combination of the political and the quasi-religious that is peer review.

 Suppose some hapless junior academic in a fly-blown university physics department in Wyoming or Berkshire or somewhere has an explanation for why electron, muon or tau neutrinos change between these three types as they zip through you and everything else.
 The physicist writes a paper about it that gets sent to a bunch of experts - the peer reviewers - who decide if it is sensible or not.
-If it is sensible it gets published and the physicist stays in a job; if not, both it and the physicist are out on their ear.
+If they think it is sensible it gets published and the physicist stays in a job; if not, both it and the physicist are out on their ear.

 That process is itself not sensible.